Dick Gephardt: House leadership

-2004 campaign for president
+2004 presidential campaign

 Gephardt announced his second run for president on January 5, 2003.
 His successor as Minority Leader, Nancy Pelosi, endorsed him.
 His campaign was notable for the high-profile coming out of his daughter Chrissy in People magazine, while she was helping him on the campaign trail, a subject they also discussed in interviews for the 2007 documentary film For the Bible Tells Me So; he has continued to be an outspoken advocate for gay rights since the campaign.

 Although Republicans considered him a formidable candidate, Gephardt was seen by many as too old-fashioned and unelectable.
 His fundraising efforts were behind those of former Vermont Governor Howard Dean and Senators John Kerry and John Edwards, and tied with Joe Lieberman.
 Gephardt's support of the Iraq War resolution hurt him among liberal activists.
 He promoted a form of universal health care, and was backed by 21 labor unions, but did not have enough support to receive the AFL–CIO's endorsement.

 Throughout early 2003, Gephardt was ahead in polling for the Iowa caucus, but by August Dean had taken the lead, his campaign fueled by antiwar activists.
 The Gephardt campaign was embarrassed by an early August St Louis Post-Dispatch article that revealed that 11 of the 33 "Gephardt team leaders" listed on his Iowa campaign's website actually supported other candidates or were neutral.